ScaleMP/containers_openfoam/README.md

 # Containers Numerical Solver Benchmark for Large Memory Systems
 ## INTRODUCTION
-The benchmark demonstrates the benefit of using high memory/core ratio to be able to run multiple containers concurrently on a single system, in order to achieve high throughput and utilization of overall system resources.
+The benchmark demonstrates the benefit of using high memory per core ratio to be able to run multiple containers concurrently on a single system, in order to achieve high throughput and utilization of overall system resources.
 ## BENCHMARK DESCRIPTION
 The benchmark at hand enables running multiple containers running the open-foam solver, where each container requires peak memory footprint of ~38GB.

-On a system with high memory/core ratio, it would be possible to run additional containers concurrently to better utilize all the computer power of a modern server.
+On a system with high memory per core ratio, it would be possible to run additional containers concurrently to better utilize all the computer power of a modern server.

 ## SYSTEM AND BENCHMARK INSTALLATION AND CONFIGURATION
 The instructions below assume installation on CentOS 7.3 or newer, but can be easily adjusted to run on other distributions.